• Skip to primary navigation

 Once you arrive at the prison, you’ll be subjected to a number of procedures before you’re actually allowed to see your loved one.
 These procedures are all in the name of safety, so – again – it’s important that you adhere to the rules exactly as they’re designated.

 First, you’re advised to arrive about 15-20 minutes early.
 This will give you enough time to fill out the necessary paperwork and go through the numerous security clearances as you enter the grounds.
+Arriving early is especially important your first time visiting someone in jail.
+The paperwork process is less exhausting on subsequent visits.

 If you arrive late, your time with your loved one will simply be cut short.
 (On the other hand, arriving too early will cause an inconvenience to prison staff.
 Arriving 20 minutes early should give you more than enough time to do what you need to do.)